I saw that my life was a vast glowing empty page and I could do anything I wanted.

 10:00 am: Kerouac’s Nashua Connection Tour.
 Visit the Kerouac family sites and graves in Nashua, NH, led by Steve Edington, author of “Kerouac’s Nashua Connection.”
 Meet at Visitor Center, 246 Market St., Lowell, to ride in van or car pool. $10 donation requested.
 Reservations at 603-883-3141.

 1:00-5:00 pm: Serious Amram Jam!
 Our annual event featuring David Amram performing with a cast of many volunteer readers, poets, and musicians.
 You can feel the spirit of Kerouac moving here!
 Lowell Beerworks, 203 Cabot St.

 6:00 pm: Ghosts of the Pawtucketville Night Tour.
 Led by Roger Brunelle.
 Visit Kerouac sites in Pawtucketville neighborhood and possibly the mystical Grotto.
 Group leaves from Cumnock Hall—University of Massachusetts, Lowell, North Campus.
 1 University Avenue. $10.00 donation requested.

-8:00 pm: Reception for “An Exhibit of Kerouac Inspired Images” by Artist Cat de Leon.
+8:00 pm: Reception for “Up you go Little Smoke-The Holy Hipness of Jack Kerouac” by Artist Cat de Leon.
 119 Gallery.
 119 Chelmsford St. Music provided by David Amram.

 10:00 am: LCK Kerouac Loop Walk from the Kerouac Commemorative.
 Bridge St., to St. Louis church, W. 6th St., Centralville.